Police body camera: Manufacturers and suppliers

 In a 2012 market survey by the U.S. Department of Justice, eight companies producing body cameras were compared: Taser International, VisioLogix, StalkerVUE, Scorpion, FirstVU, Wolfcom, MuviView and Panasonic.
 In 2014, the three top companies that had been producing body cameras throughout the United States were Taser International, VieVu, and Digital Ally.
-In 2016, a market survey described 66 body worn video cameras produced by 38 different vendors.
+In 2016, a market survey described 66 BWV cameras produced by 38 different vendors.